Nahuan languages: Historical linguistic research

 The most comprehensive study of the history of Nahuan languages is Una Canger's "Five Studies inspired by Nahuatl verbs in -oa" (Canger 1980), in which she explores the historical development of grammar of the verbs ending in -oa and -ia.
 Canger shows that verbs in -oa and -ia are historically and grammatically distinct from verbs in -iya and -owa, although they are not distinguished in pronunciation in any modern dialects.
 She shows the historical basis for the five verb classes, based on how they form the perfect tense-aspect, and she shows that all of the different forms of the perfect tense-aspect derives from a single -ki morpheme that has developed differently depending on the phonological shape of the verb to which it was suffixed.
 She also explains the historical development of the applicative suffix with the shape -lia and -lwia as coming from a single suffix of the shape -liwa.

 In 1984 Canger and Dakin published an article in which they showed that Proto-Nahuan *ɨ had become //e// in some Nahuan dialects and //i// in others, and they proposed that this split was among the oldest splits of the Nahuan group.

-Dakin has proposed a historical internal classification of Nahuan, e.g., Dakin (2000).
+Dakin has proposed a historical internal classification of Nahuan.
 She asserts two groups of migrations in central Mexico and eventually southwards to Central America.
 The first produced Eastern dialects.
 Centuries later, the second group of migrations produced Western dialects.
 But many modern dialects are the result of blending between particular Eastern dialects and particular Western dialects.

-Campbell in his grammar of Pipil (1985) discussed the problem of classifying Pipil.
-Pipil is either a descendant of Nahuatl (in his estimation) or still to this day a variety of Nahuatl (in the estimation of for example Lastra de Suárez (1986) and Dakin (2001)).
+Campbell in his grammar of Pipil discussed the problem of classifying Pipil.
+Pipil is either a descendant of Nahuatl (in his estimation) or still to this day a variety of Nahuatl (in the estimation of, for example, Lastra de Suárez and Dakin).

 Dakin (1982) is a book-length study (in Spanish) of the phonological evolution of Proto-Nahuatl.
-Dakin (1991) suggested that irregularities in the modern Nahuatl system of possessive prefixes might be due to the presence in Proto-Nahuan of distinct grammatical marking for two types of possession.
+She earlier suggested that irregularities in the modern Nahuatl system of possessive prefixes might be due to the presence in Proto-Nahuan of distinct grammatical marking for two types of possession.

-In the 1990s, two papers appeared addressing the old research problem of the "saltillo" in Nahuatl: a rediscovered paper by Whorf (1993), and a paper by Manaster Ramer (1995).
+In the 1990s, two papers appeared addressing the old research problem of the "saltillo" in Nahuatl: a rediscovered paper by Whorf (1993), and a paper by Manaster Ramer.